exxeleron/enterprise-components/components/eodMng/README.md

 2. Tasks from the file are loaded into `.hdbHk.cfg.taskList` table
 3. Tasks are executed based on the order in the configuration file / `.hdbHk.cfg.taskList` table

+> **Note:**
-> **Notes:**
+>
-> 1. Please remember to order the tasks correctly, for example conflation before compression
+> - Please remember to order the tasks correctly, for example conflation before compression
-> 2. Each plugin call is logged and wrapped in protected evaluation
+> - Each plugin call is logged and wrapped in protected evaluation
-> 3. Before modification each table partition is backed up in `cfg.bckDir` directory
+> - Before modification each table partition is backed up in `cfg.bckDir` directory

 #### Task list
 Housekeeping script (`hdbHk.q`) is part of the `eodMng` that manages hdb housekeeping and can be extended through plugins.